tuyojr/CG7/README.md

 ## Steps to Reproduce on A Linux O.S. with Docker Installed

+This was tested on an Ubuntu 20.04 instance on AWS.
+If you need steps it install docker on it, check [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04).
+Also, dont forget to allow port 8000 from everywhere in your security group's inbound rule.
+THIS IS JUST FOR TESTING.

 1. Build the application image using a python base image.
 2. Instal git and clone the [conduit project](https://github.com/danjac/realworld).
 3. Build the image using `docker build -t image_name .`